Exciter

 Violence & Force (1984)

-This may be the best the vocalist ever sounded.
+The title track, alone, is one of those songs that embodies what '80s metal was about.
+From the aggressive feeling of the riffs to the blistering solo to the pounding drums, everything comes together perfectly like a fist to your face.
+And the vocalist sounds better here than on any other Exciter record, really.
 He still throws in the high screams, but uses them more sparingly.
-There's more control compared to later albums where he was strained and screaming the whole time.
+There's a sense of control compared to later albums where he was strained and screaming much of the time.
 His approach on this record serves the music much better.

 (10 May 2025)